 I would have tried to cook this a long time ago if I had the recipe.
 I don’t know why I haven’t asked for it.
 Unfortunately, when my husband was craving this dish for dinner it was a little too late to call England so I had to make this based on how my hubby remembers it was done.

-When we were eating the dish, he suddenly remembered that he forgot to tell me an important ingredient of the dish ---- bacon!
+When we were eating the dish, he suddenly remembered that he forgot to tell me an important ingredient of the dish —- bacon!
 How can anyone forget bacon?
-It's a good thing that when he mentioned that the chicken was stir-fried --- butter and garlic came to mind.
-So, it still came out good but next time for his sake I will add some bacon to the mix!
+It’s a good thing that when he mentioned that the chicken was stir-fried — butter and garlic came to mind.
+So, it still came out good.
+The next time I made it for sure bacon was added.
+If you don’t fancy bacon you can just leave it out.

 A little olive oil (1 tsp or if using a non-stick pan, a little spray on the pan will do)